Friedrich Rückert: Biography

 The most elaborate of his works is Die Weisheit des Brahmanen (The Wisdom of the Brahmins), published in six volumes from 1836 to 1839.
 The former and Liebesfrühling (Spring of Love) (1844), a cycle of love-songs, are the best known of all Rückert's productions.

 From 1843 to 1845 he issued the dramas Saul und David (1843), Herodes der Große ("Herod the Great") (1844), Kaiser Heinrich IV (1845) and Christofero Colombo (1845), all of which are considered greatly inferior to the work to which he owes his place in German literature.
 At the time of the Danish war in 1864 he wrote Ein Dutzend Kampflieder für Schleswig-Holstein (A Dozen Battle Songs for Schleswig-Holstein), which, although published anonymously, made considerable impression on audiences.

-Rückert died in 1866 in Neuses, now part of Coburg.
+Rückert died in 1866, aged 77, in Neuses, now part of Coburg.
 He is buried in the cemetery there.

-He continues to exert a strong influence on Oriental studies in Germany (c.f.
-Annemarie Schimmel).